-Any employee who elects to receive compensating time off in lieu of being paid for overtime shall be given time off equivalent to the number of hours for which she/he would have been paid for the overtime so worked.
-Time off for such compensating time shall be taken at a time mutually agreed upon by the employee and Director.
-Once two (2) days of overtime have been accumulated any additional overtime worked shall be paid out.
+Any employee who elects to receive compensating time off in lieu of being paid for overtime shall be given time off equivalent to the number of hours for which they would have been paid for the overtime so worked.
+Time off for such compensating time shall be taken at a time mutually agreed upon by the employee and Director or designate.
+Once two days of overtime have been accumulated any additional overtime worked shall be paid out.